Greater Bridgeport Planning Region Health Data

 What is the life expectancy in Greater Bridgeport Planning Region?

-Life expectancy data for Greater Bridgeport Planning Region is currently being processed from CDC records.
+Life expectancy data for Greater Bridgeport Planning Region is not available in the current dataset.

 How does Greater Bridgeport Planning Region health compare to the Connecticut average?